-The second arrangemen nt under which Mr M lulcaire worked for the News of the ent with Clive Goodman.
-This involved cash payments paid to a contact who M Goodman identified as between n November 2005 and Augu st
+The second arrangement under which Mr Mulcaire worked for the News of the World was a direct and personal arrangement with Clive Goodman.
+This involved cash payments amounting to paid to a contact who Mr Goodman identified as between November 2005 and August 2006 (when the arrests took place).